hetsaraiya/Microservices-FastAPI-Template/.github/instrutions/system.instructions.md

 ---
-description: 'Description of the custom chat mode.'
+description: Description of the custom chat mode.
-tools: ['context7', 'configurePythonEnvironment', 'getPythonEnvironmentInfo', 'getPythonExecutableCommand', 'installPythonPackage']
+tools:
 ---

+**Instruction:**
+Please do not use relative imports (e.g., `from ..module import X`).
+Instead, always use absolute imports such as `from src.utils.exception import CustomException`.

 Always follow best practices for modularization, including: